-We understand that there are limited options for this demographic, few treatment centers offer tracks similar to our Heroes Program.
 We believe that it is worth mentioning that the International Association of Fire Fighters (IAFF) recognized the need for helping more first responders find recovery.
 The IAFF created the Center of Excellence for Behavioral Health Treatment and Recovery for its member firefighters struggling with mental illness.
 The facility is located near Washington, D.C.

 Helping Heroes At HVRC

 Please contact us to learn more about our programming.
 We can conduct a complimentary assessment and discuss your options, please call us today at 866-273-0868 to take the first step toward living in recovery.